 Ha Long Bay and Cat Ba island has a lot of accommodation of various categories, from cheaper hostels to luxury hotels.
 It is not a problem to quickly find a hotel or hostel.
 Quan Lan island has only a few hotels.

-CAT BA island (Ha Long Bay) – Accommodation in Cat Ba
+CAT BA island – Where to stay in Cat Ba:

 Cat Ba is one of the most beautiful islands in northern Vietnam.
 Half of Cat Ba Island is a National park with its beautiful hills, lakes (Ech – the largest lake) and two caves (Hospital Cave and Hang Trung Trang Cave).
 The park was founded in 1986 primarily to protect the interesting ecosystems (forests, swamps, mangroves and reefs).